iovisor/gobpf/README.md

 * `tracepoint...`
 * `uprobe/...` and `uretprobe/...`

-Map definitions must correspond to `bpf_map_def` from [the elf package](https://github.com/iovisor/gobpf/blob/master/elf/include/bpf_map.h)
+Map definitions must correspond to `bpf_map_def` from [the elf package](https://github.com/iovisor/gobpf/blob/master/elf/include/bpf_map.h).
-Otherwise you will encounter an error like `only one map with size 280 bytes allowed per section (check bpf_map_def)`.
+Otherwise, you will encounter an error like `only one map with size 280 bytes allowed per section (check bpf_map_def)`.

 The [Cilium](https://github.com/cilium/cilium) BPF docs contain helpful info for using clang/LLVM to compile programs into elf object files: